vikasnr/vikasnr/README.md

 ## 🔧 Technologies & Tools

 I specialize in various machine learning and generative AI frameworks, including:
+- **LangChain & CrewAI**: Building Retrieval-Augmented Generation (RAG) pipelines for intelligent document retrieval and interactive AI agents.
+- **AWS Bedrock & OpenAI GPT**: Developing scalable, production-ready generative AI applications for text and multimodal use cases.
 - **TensorFlow**: Leveraging the power of deep learning for scalable and efficient AI solutions.
 - **PyTorch**: Crafting dynamic computational graphs to push the boundaries of AI research and development.
 - **Scikit-learn**: Applying classical machine learning techniques for robust and interpretable models.
 - **Hugging Face Transformers**: Harnessing the latest in NLP and transformer-based models for natural language understanding.
 - **Stable Diffusion & DALL·E**: Creating generative AI models for image synthesis and creative AI applications.
-- **LangChain & LlamaIndex**: Building Retrieval-Augmented Generation (RAG) pipelines for intelligent document retrieval and interactive AI agents.
-- **AWS Bedrock & OpenAI GPT**: Developing scalable, production-ready generative AI applications for text and multimodal use cases.
 - **Docker & Kubernetes**: Orchestrating and deploying AI solutions with containerization and orchestration.